PartMan7/PS-Client/README.md

 Data has the following entries:
 * `abilities`: Contains the data for abilities.
 * `aliases`: Contains the list of aliases.
-* `config`: Contains the configuration for PS; primarily used for custom colours.
+* `colors`: Contains the custom colors for users on PS.
 * `formats-data`: Contains tiers and Randoms moves.
 * `formats`: Contains the clauses for various tiers.
 * `items`: Contains the data for items.